World's eyes turn to sport as Russian Winter Games hit stride

 The veteran clocked a speed of 132.59 kilometres (82.4 miles) per hour as he topped the timesheets in the final training run for the race, but was shaken after seeing team mate Marco Sullivan narrowly escape a serious crash.

+"It's very treacherous.
+This course has teeth everywhere.
+The top is aggressive and speeds are so high and the turns are so swingy and bumpy that you can hook an edge anywhere."

-(Additional reporting by Karolos Grohmann, Timothy Heritage and Keith Weir in Sochi, Martyn Herman, Julien Pretot, Nick Mulvenney and David Ljunggren in Rosa Khutor and Alexei Anishchuk in Bocharov Ruchei; Writing by Mike Collett-White; Editing by Peter Rutherford)
+(Additional reporting by Karolos Grohmann, Timothy Heritage and Keith Weir in Sochi and Martyn Herman, Julien Pretot and Nick Mulvenney in Rosa Khutor; Writing by Mike Collett-White; Editing by Peter Rutherford)